cmu-sei/kaiju/README.md

 by unzipping the extension contents into the appropriate directory of your Ghidra installation.
 For more information, please see [The Ghidra Installation Guide](https://ghidra-sre.org/InstallationGuide.html#Extensions).

+### Build It Yourself

+You can also build the Kaiju extension directly from source code.
+See the `INSTALL.md` file included in the top Kaiju source directory.

 ## Usage